-If the application is successful, the Court will issue the grant of probate and will send by post the original Grant of Probate with a number of sealed copies and will return the original death certificate.
-The executors will then have the legal authority to administer and act on behalf of the deceased’s estate.
+If the probate application is successful, the Court will issue the Grant of Probate and will send by post the original Grant of Probate with a number of sealed copies.
+The Executors will then have the legal authority to administer and act on behalf of the deceased’s estate.